hudanadeem/huda-nadeem-snaps-api/README.md

 # PhotoSync

-The Snaps Photo Gallery application allows users to view photos, tags, and comments.
+The Photo Gallery application allows users to view photos, tags, and comments.
 The application interacts with a custom-built API to fetch and manage data.
 The back-end API provides endpoints to manage photo data and comments, and the front-end makes use of React to render the data in a user-friendly way.

 ---